 Down payment assistance programs: HFA programs

-There are many state- and community-run programs designed to help you with down payment assistance in the form of grants, matching funds or forgivable loans.
-Many of these programs are run by a state Housing Finance Authority, which is different from the Federal FHA.
-To qualify, you may need to:
+There are many state- and community-run programs designed to help you with down payment assistance, offering grants, matching funds or forgivable loans.
+Many of these programs are run by a state’s local Housing Finance Authority (HFA).
+To qualify, you may have to:

 - Complete a home buyer education program